PoisotLab/ms_betacov_mapping/README.md

 genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [@Wu2021ComSur]).

-Both of these regions are priority areas for sampling, especially given predictions that they contain many bat hosts of undiscovered betacoronaviruses [@Becker2022OptPre; @Cohen2022SamStr].
-However, both the evolutionary and ecological aspects of emergence risk are higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of elevated cross-species transmission unique to the region [@Carlson2022CliCha].
+Both of these regions are priority areas for sampling, especially given predictions that they contain many bat hosts of undiscovered betacoronaviruses [@Becker2022OptPre;
+@Cohen2022SamStr].
+However, both the evolutionary and ecological aspects of emergence risk are higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of elevated cross-species transmission unique to the region [@Carlson2022CliCha; @Muylaert2022PreFut].

-The diversity and diversification potential of bats responds to anthropogenic factors others than shifting climates [@Alves2018GeoVar].
-Land use changes could significantly decrease bat suitability, notably through effects on diet and availability of habitats [@Treitler2016EffLoc].
-As our results establish that the diversification of bats betacoronaviruses happens on top of processes affecting hosts, biogeographic variation in human population density and anthropogenic disturbances may feed into co-evolutionary dynamics.
-Increase in human-wildlife contact also increase the risk of emergence of novel diseases [@Johnson2020GloShi], as do changes in landscape connectivity at local/regional scales [@Gryseels2017WheVir].
-This represents a challenge for both conservation strategies and disease ecology: some areas can a high emergence risk and more potential for the acquisition of zoonotic viruses through bat-human encounters [@Amman2011InvRol].
-In particular, the challenge ahead lies in the need to quantify actual exposure (and risk)  accounting for several transmission scenarios, including both direct and indirect bat - human interactions, and feeding back into the provision of ecosystem services by bats.
+Bats---and the spillover of their viruses---are also sensitive  responds to anthropogenic factors others than shifting climates, including deforestation and other kinds of habitat loss, increased stress, and greater contact with potential bridge hosts like domesticated species [@Alves2018GeoVar; @Treitler2016EffLoc; @Rulli2021LanCha].
+This represents a challenge for both conservation strategies and pandemic prevention [@Amman2011InvRol], but identifying areas at risk, and protecting the health of bats and ecosystems within those zones, can be a win-win intervention for both (add cites for DOIs:
+10.1038/s41893-020-00640-z; 10.1016/S2542-5196(21)00031-0).

 **Acknowledgements**: We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,